 Let me reign in your expectations upfront.
-There’s no way you can take an Uzes day trip to Arles, Saintes-Maries and the Camargue and be satisfied.
+There’s no way you can take a Uzès day trip to Arles, Saintes-Maries, and the Camargue and not be satisfied.

-I did, however, get a glimpse of these sites so that I can return for another visit.
-Hopefully you’ll enjoy the short preview as much as I enjoyed the day trip out of Uzes.
+I did, however, get a glimpse of these sites so that I could return for another visit.
+Hopefully, you’ll enjoy the short preview as much as I enjoyed the day trip out of Uzes.

 But first, a field of sunflowers to start the day.

 Uzès Day Trip to Arles.
 It’s More than Van Gogh.

 Today most people go to Arles to trace the footsteps of Van Gogh.
 That idea intrigues me, but not for this trip.
 There were other places I wanted to see that were nearby.
 So I spent the morning in Arles visiting a couple of its most important Roman artifacts: the Arena and the Amphitheatre.

 Frankly, I am surprised at myself, but history is taking on a whole new meaning.
 It’s actually fun to put together names and events now that I can put them into context.

 Arles has a history that traces back to a primitive tribe of people who lived between the river (Rhone) and the marshes.
 From early on, Arles was overshadowed by Marseilles, the nearby settlement by the sea.
 Interestingly, the city’s fate and wealth took a positive turn when the people of Arles gave aid to Julius Caesar in defeating Pompey in Marseilles.
 Among other contributions to Caesar’s cause, the shipbuilders of Arles constructed twelve fighting vessels for Caesar’s troops, reading them to sail in less than 80 days.